 What do Interior Decorators do?

 Interior decorators are in charge of creating interior spaces that balance artistic style and functionality with a client’s budget and personal preferences.
-An interior decorator can transform a plain or mismatched home into a cohesively designed home that reflects the owner’s personality selecting appropriate fabrics, furnishings, and color palettes.
-An interior decorator can help a less design-inclined client express their individuality through the look and feel of their home being part architect, part psychologist, and part artist.
+An interior decorator can transform a plain or mismatched home into a cohesively designed home that reflects the owner’s personality by selecting appropriate fabrics, furnishings, and color palettes.
+An interior decorator can help a less design-inclined client express their individuality through the look and feel of their home by being part architect, part psychologist, and part artist.

 Many interior decorators have an artistic, architectural, or design background.
-Many interior designers choose to become certified or accredited following a combination education and experience program laid out overseeing groups such as the Interior Design Educators Council or the National Council of Interior Design Qualification, despite the fact that some come to the industry through practical experience.
+Many interior designers choose to become certified or accredited by following a combination education and experience program laid out by overseeing groups such as the Interior Design Educators Council or the National Council of Interior Design Qualification, despite the fact that some come to the industry through practical experience.
 Through tests and portfolio reviews, these boards certify that an aspiring designer has met the basic requirements for a career in the field.

 Interior decorators usually specialize in one type of design.
 Others may focus on office or industrial design, while others may specialize in creating luxury interiors for wealthy clients’ homes.
 Commercial design can cover a wide range of projects, including hospitals, offices, businesses, and industrial interiors.
 Residential designers are primarily responsible for designing single-family homes and apartment complexes, though some may also be called upon to design multi-family dwellings and apartment complexes.